-From 2017-2019, Micah was the network president of FNX: First Nations Experience, the country's only Native American broadcast television network.
-While at FNX, Micah doubled viewership reach to 52 million Americans, created 140 episodes of 12 shows he conceptualized and produced, and partnered with news outlets Indian Country Today and Native Voice One radio networks to broadcast six hours of unprecedented live election night coverage of the 2018 elections, in which a record number of Native candidates won elections.
+From 2017-2019, Micah was in charge of FNX: First Nations Experience, the country's only Native American broadcast television network.
+While at FNX, Micah doubled viewership reach to 52 million Americans, created 202 episodes of 12 shows he conceptualized and produced, and partnered with news outlets Indian Country Today and Native Voice One radio network to broadcast six hours of live election night coverage of the 2018 elections, in which a record number of Native candidates were on statewide and federal ballots.
 The night featured 27 reporters in 15 states, and represented the first time the network had ever gone live.
 Micah also pioneered the creation of FNX's app, available on iOS and Android, making America's leading Indigenous network viewable anywhere in North America.